google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 experience with version 1 of this protocol has not indicated that these restrictions are a problem in practice.

-Note that JSON objects and URL parameters may contain fields not specified here.
-These extra fields SHOULD be ignored.
+Note that JSON objects and URL parameters may contain fields not specified here, to allow for experimentation.
+Any fields that are not understood SHOULD be ignored.

 In practice, log servers may include multiple front-end machines.
 Since it is impractical to keep these machines in perfect sync, errors may occur that are